 Tomiko Shine is a cultural anthropologist and the Director of Philadelphia Aging People in Prison Human Rights Campaign.
 As advocates for aging prisoners, the organization operates outside the system, providing a voice, while working in conjunction with lawyers for the release of those who have served decades behind bars.
 “Our organization is a reaction and response to the growing number of people aging in the system.
 Being separated from their families isn’t good for the community.
 30, 40, and 50 years is beyond punishment,” Shine said.
 “Other countries’ maximum sentences are 25 years.”

 Ms. Shine points out a few cases that highlight exactly why advocating for aging prisoners is such a crucial issue.
 “One client, Mr. Barlow, had served 50 years for being the driver during a robbery at age 17.
 He’s been denied parole 12 times.
 This man is more than his crime,” Shine said.
-APP-HRC worked aggressively on his case and was able to get him released in 8 months.
+APP-HRC worked aggressively on his case and in eight months he was released.
 Another APP-HRC client was incarcerated during the black power civil rights movement and has been in prison for 53 years.
 “He was the victim of historical circumstances during a very racist, very corrupt time.
 We don’t want people to die in prison.
 We’re hoping he’ll be out by next year.”

 Grand Central-Kinship Care Resource Center: According to Generations United’s “Grandfamilies Project” Philadelphia report, 17,000 grandchildren in our city live in homes where grandparents provide their primary care, and 14,300 grandparents are responsible for their grandchildren who live with them.
 Of these, 46% are aged 60 and over, 23% live below the poverty line and 33% have a disability.